granodigital/mylly-devexpress-mvc/README.md

 # mylly-devexpress-mvc
-This is an open source project demo with small example for creating ERP system.
+This is an open source project demo with a small example for creating ERP system.
 It is built using ASP.Net, MVC5, Devexpress UI extesions, Bootstrap, jQuery, JavaScript, SQL-server.

 MVC architecture used in this small ERP project emerged as a tailored solution for our business problem.